rafael-santiago/zacarias/doc/BUILD.md

 >I do not provide signed drivers and I am not interested in doing it.
 If you want to do so, go ahead but I will not endorse you.

-Until now (2021) ``FreeBSD`` is the only supported platform that does not offers those complications.
+Until now (2021) ``FreeBSD`` is the only supported platform that does not offer those complications.
 Some ``Linux`` versions use ``UEFI`` boot in order to control which driver should really be loaded or not.
 Similarly ``Windows`` does it in a less acrobatic and more self-sufficient way.
 In both cases the drivers must be signed and you need to follow some additional steps to make the driver loading happens on those platforms.

 On ``Linux`` the process only includes sign the kernel module by using a PK key pair and a password.
 During the next boot after doing it the password will be asked during boot.
 Does it boring?
 A little, Zzzz.

 On ``Windows`` you need to attest your device driver against some ``Microsoft`` testing suite by using their ``HLK Studio``.
-You need a Windows server and a machine running the windows version that you are intending to load this attested device driver.
+You need a Windows server and a machine running the Windows version that you are intending to load this attested device driver.
 They provide some virtual machines but only Hypher-V based.
-After that you generate a package and submit it on Microsoft site to be signed.
-Finally you download the signed version.
+After that you generate a package and submit it at Microsoft site to be signed.
+Finally, you download the signed version.
 Yes, it is a long and pretty boring way.
-Everything little change on device driver will make you re-run all those tasks.
+Every little change on device driver will make you re-run all those tasks.
 Good luck!

 I am a software developer not a lawyer and all this talk about certification make me fall asleep.
 Now you should understand why I do not provide signed drivers and will not do it so.